pivotal-mea-pa/qnb-workshop/docker/boot-docker-k8-demo.en.md

-# Deploy Docker container to Cloud Foundry
+# Spring Boot deploy to K8
-In this lab we will learn to run a Spring MVC app using a embedded H2 database on Docker
+In this lab we will learn to deploy the docker image with the reservation-service created [earlier](../boot-docker-demo) on to local K8s.

 ## Requirements
 1. Java 8+ JDK Installed